MariuszJM/Task1-Counting-islands/README.md

 # Performance Comparison

+The experiments were conducted on a machine equipped with an Intel© Core™ i7-8550U CPU @ 1.80GHz × 4 processor and 15.5 GiB of memory, utilizing the CPU for computations.
 The following performance comparison is based on test results:

 | Test Case      | BFS Memory Usage (KB) | DFS Memory Usage (KB) | BFS Execution Time (100 runs) | DFS Execution Time (100 runs) |